JogoShugh/CoderDojoPonceSprings.Events/2013.07.27/README.md

 For students of any age that are totally new or have little exposure to programming and / or web development.

-## Workshop A-1: Learn HTML and CSS basics (Very similar to the first event's Workshop A)
+## Workshop A-1: Create a fun Tic-Tac-Toe game and learn HTML and CSS basics

 ### Software to install on your laptop before you attend

+TODO: Josh to revise

 No special installation required.
 We will use an online HTML Chat tool that lets you experiment with HTML easily and share code with your friends.